Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 5 Replication.md

 What is a replica?
 A replica is a node in a system that keeps a copy of the same data as other nodes.
 If some nodes are unavailable, the data can still be served from the remaining nodes.
 Replication can also help improve performance.

 What is Leader-Based Replication?
+Clients send all writes to a single node (the leader), which sends a stream of data
+change events to the other replicas (followers).
+Reads can be performed on any
+replica, but reads from followers might be stale

 - database write requests write to the leader/master first which goes to the replication log and then every follower/slave writes based on replication log
 - clients that want to read from the database can query leader or follower but only leader accepts write requests
 - followers generally are written to asynchronously or in a semi-synchronous configuration